f(German version of this post is here.)

 But given the state of urban greening in general in the 1980s, the Green Ring was quite an achievement.
 Beuys met with rage and hate campaigns when he tried to carry out 7,000 Oaks.
 Even today, many if not most Germans see each fallen leaf on the ground as an attack on orderliness if not on society itself and a ticking time bomb just waiting to maim anyone who slips on it in wet weather.

 It would be interesting to know if anything else came out of this burst of environmental activity in Bielefeld.
 It certainly is one manifestation of the thriving German environmental movements of the 70s and 80s against acid rain and nuclear power, and for issues such as self-sufficiency, organic agriculture, solar power.
 The little seed of climate awareness in Your City Bielefeld was of course no match for the organized campaigns of Big Oil and the complicit politicians.
 But what about in bigger, more progressive cities?

-Imagine how much could have been accomplished in the intervening forty years if a proportionate level of engagement existed and had been maintained all along – let’s say, in a city ten times bigger than Bielefeld, an ostensible world capital of eco-consciousness where the Greens have had seats in the legislature for the past forty years, and social democratic and progressive parties haven in power for the past thirty years – for example, Berlin.
+Imagine how much could have been accomplished in the intervening forty years if a proportionate level of engagement existed and had been maintained all along – let’s say, in a city ten times bigger than Bielefeld, an ostensible world capital of eco-consciousness where the Greens have had seats in the legislature for forty years, and social democratic and progressive parties have held the majority for the past thirty years – for example, Berlin.